-The Council members have presented a report and a statement on internal control with the financial statements.
+The Council members are responsible for other information they have presented with the financial statements.
+This comprises the governance statement and directors' report, and the statement on internal control.
 My responsibilities to report in relation to such information, and on certain other matters upon which I report by exception, are described in the appendix to this report.